CodeChain-io/codechain/spec/CodeChain-Virtual-Machine.md

 ### Byte array -> Integer:

 * A byte array MUST fit in 8 bytes.
-* A byte array is decoded with little-endian byte ordering.
+* A byte array is decoded with big-endian byte ordering.
 * All items are decoded as an unsigned integer.
 * An empty array is decoded as a 0 in an integer.